 Hi there,

-I’m Erica Steward, a Registered Clinical Counsellor and Highly Sensitive Person who truly enjoys the simple things in life.
-When I’m not supporting clients, you’ll often find me beach combing, browsing thrift stores for hidden treasures, or singing—music is a big part of my life.
+I’m Erica Gozukara, a Registered Clinical Counsellor and a Highly Sensitive Person who finds joy in life’s simple, quiet moments.
+When I’m not supporting clients, you’ll often find me walking along the beach searching for treasures, exploring thrift stores, or singing in a choir.

 Education and Training